philipptrenz/photo-booth/README.md

 * Slideshow and liveview do not work together.
 * You have to experiment with the framerate for live preview depending on the power of your machine.
 On a Notebook with an Intel i7-8550U upto 15% CPU utilization are needed for 20 frames per second.
 Also if your camera is running on battery, it drastically decreases the battery duration.
 * When ``flash`` is set to `enabled` a white  page  will be shown as a flash after completing the countdown
+* You can use `gphoto2.simulate = true` when you want to test your setup without an active camera connection
+* The `webapp.contactAddressType` defines what kind of address types are supported inside the webapp.
+Supported values are `none` (feature disabled), `email` (email validation) and `text` (no input validation).

 ### How to use the integrated webapp

-As mentioned above photo-booth has a built in web page where images can be downloaded.
+As mentioned above photo-booth has a built in web page where images can be downloaded, gif animations can be created and images can be printed.

 For an easy way to use it, start a open wifi hotspot on the computer photo-booth runs on.
 If you use a Raspberry Pi, there're enough tutorials out there to figure it out (i.e. [here](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md)).
 Then connect your device, e.g. a smartphone, with the wifi, open your browser and type in the ip address of the Pi.
 More elegant is it to configure a DNS redirect so the users can type in a web address like "photo.app", therefore I use `dnsmasq` which is also configured as DHCP server.